iancovert/Agmarknet/README.md

 # Agmarknet

 This public repository contains data relating to Indian wholesale food markets.
+It contains about 4 million data points relating to 12 food products during the period 2008 through June 2017.

 ## Data source